foroozandehgroup/resources/README.md

 ## Books

 Most of these can be found at the Radcliffe Science Library (indeed, there may already be one copy loaned out to somebody in the group).
-Electronic versions are usually available too Alternatively, copies of these might exist in Ali's or Tim's offices, although these are probably harder to get to in 2020.
+Electronic versions are usually available too.
+Alternatively, copies of these might exist in Ali's or Tim's offices, although these are probably harder to get to in 2020.

 **NMR** (in roughly ascending order of depth):